A Free Stochastic Partial Differential Equation: Abstract

 \section{Abstract}

 We get stationary solutions of a free stochastic partial differential equation.
-As an application, we prove equality of non-microstate and microstate free entropy dimensions under a Lipschitz like condition on conjugate variables, assuming also $R^\omega$ embeddability.
-This includes an N-tuple of q-Gaussian random variables e.g. for $|q|N\leq 0.13$.
-More generally for $|q|N<1$ and $|q|\sqrt{N}\leq 0.13$ we prove they still have microstate free entropy dimension N.\\
+As an application, we prove equality of non-microstate and microstate free entropy dimensions under a Lipschitz like condition on conjugate variables, assuming also the von Neumann algebra $R^\omega$ embeddable.
+This includes an N-tuple of q-Gaussian random variables e.g. for $|q|N\leq 0.13$. \\

 \\